 Many transgender patients enquire about liposuction contour the waist and hips and help feminize the torso.
 Sometimes this fat is transferred into the buttocks or outer thigh.
 This fat can also be used for the breast.
 In most patients, fat alone does not produce a breast of adequate size, but it can help widen a breast that responded very well to hormones.
 It also can be used in conjunction with an implant to conceal the implant edges and make the breast look more natural than it might with an implant alone.

 Click here for more information on breast augmentation.

-Top Surgery – Masculine Chest Contouring
+Top Surgery – Chest Surgery

 Top surgery is performed under general anesthesia and you will be able to go home the same day.
-Drains are rarely used and you will be asked to wear a thin compression garment for several weeks to assist with your recovery.
+Drains are typically used and you will be asked to wear a thin compression garment for several weeks to assist with your recovery.

 Patients will often consider a variety of facial procedures as part of the process of transition.
 These procedures may be either surgical or non-surgical.
 The specific treatment plan will be tailored to the individual’s goals and needs.
 Examples of common procedures include: